 D. Hopkins and Corbett

 Rising above 977 feet, this three-pronged TV & radio antenna tower is a permanent fixture in SF’s skyline.
-Residents use Sutro Tower as a beacon to orient them where Twin Peaks is – particularly valuable when the summits are shrouded with fog.
+Residents use Sutro Tower as a beacon to orient them to where Twin Peaks is – particularly valuable when the summits are shrouded with fog.
 Even though not actually erected on Twin Peaks, it’s close enough to assist with navigation.
-Previously the tallest edifice in SF, Sutro Tower was recently replaced by Salesforce Tower as the highest structure in the city in 2017.
+Previously the tallest edifice in SF, Sutro Tower was recently replaced by Salesforce Tower, which was the highest structure in the city in 2017.
 (Wikipedia)

 There are no stairs on this semi-steep street, so it may be a bit challenging to the knees.
 Take your time.